khoanduy/rambo-bot/README.md

 My Discord bot, its name is Rambo

 ## Requirements
-In able to compile and run project, make sure `go 1.20` or above is installed.
+In able to compile and run project, make sure `python 3.10` or above is installed.

 Clone repository by `git clone` to your local computer:
 ```shell script